 Want to make the most of your wedding planner's time?
-While a signed contract is a great first step, turning into a total bridezilla, or worse, a stage-five clinger, midway through the process is definitely not the wisest way to go.
-Remember: Wedding planners are people too, and you've got to give respect to get it.
+While a signed contract is a great first step, turning into a overly demanding bride, or worse, a stage-five clinger, midway through the process is definitely not the wisest way to go.
+Remember: wedding planners are people too, and you've got to give respect to get it.
 We asked a bunch of seasoned wedding planners to tell it like it really is when it comes to all the little (and not so little) things that annoy them.

 "I know this is a hard one because some people really don't know what they want, but at least have a vague idea what direction you would like to move in, maybe a color palette or a theme you like, so we can pull it all together and not have to create a vision for you." — Shafonne Myers, wedding planner and founder of Pretty Pear Bride